openwfm/wrf-sfire-docs/docs/globus.md

-=Globus File Transfer=
+# Globus File Transfer=

 [https://www.globus.org/Globus] is a standard free open-source software for robust transfer of large amounts without having to monitor the connection, and can work transparently through firewalls.
 It is also convenient service [https://www.globus.org/our-story from the University of Chicago], which provides access to a network of computers running the Globus software, free for personal use.

-==Globus basics==
+## Globus basics

 Globus data transfer runs between two software installations, called [https://docs.globus.org/faq/globus-connect-endpoints endpoints].
 The transfer is initiated and can be monitored from a web interface.
 There are two kinds of endpoints, ''Server'' and ''Personal''.
 A subscription is required to run a Server endpoint or for transfer between two Personal endpoints.
 Without subscription, at least one of the endpoints needs to be a Server endpoint.
 Users gain access to a Server endpoint by existing login credentials to that endpoint, such as system login and password, federated login, or a token.
 A Personal endpoint runs as the user and does not require any additional authentication.

-With a subscription, you can set up your own Globus Server endpoints connecting to your own account at a cloud platform, such as {{wp|Google Drive}} or {{wp|Amazon S3}}, but there seem to be no general, publicly accessible Globus endpoints on such cloud platforms.
+With a subscription, you can set up your own Globus Server endpoints connecting to your own account at a cloud platform, such as {{wp|Google Drive}} or {{wp|Amazon S3}}.
+However, there seem to be no general, publicly accessible Globus endpoints on such cloud platforms.

-==How to connect to Globus==
+## How to connect to Globus==

 CU Denver does not have Globus subscription and thus we do not have any Server endpoints.
 But you can install Globus Personal endpoint in your account on our Linux servers.